 Once you find the social channels most populated by your customers/members, host online conversations related to your product and service, respond to customer inquiries and address issues your members are dealing with, share behind the scenes info and keep customers/members in-the-know about what's happening with your business, create a contest, start a blog...the possibilities are endless.

 Consumers with an emotional connection to a brand have a 306% higher lifetime value and will recommend brands at a much higher rate (71% vs. 45%).
 Taking the time and effort to build authentic, personal -- even socially conscious -- connections with customers can result in higher and more frequent spend, brand advocates, higher lifetime value and increased revenue.

 For more details on the value of emotional connections and how to build them, check out our article: 4 Ways to Create Emotional Engagement with Your Customers/Members.

 Brands and companies are easy to walk away from.
 People aren't.

 Connecting human-to-human makes your company real.
 It adds a person, a name, and sometimes a face to the emotional connection a member forms with your company.

 Find a way to connect your members with at least one person in your organization.
 It doesn't have to be face-to-face.
 It could be automated - sending an email from an actual name, for example.

-Another way of inserting human connections is creating ways for customers to gather together.
-Maybe you host a user conference.
-Maybe a "thank you" cocktail party at the end of the year, or a new product preview for your core members.
+In-person events (when possible) offer other ways of inserting human connections.
+Some creative ways for customers to gather together include user conferences, a "thank you" cocktail party at the end of the year, or a new product preview for your core members.

 Onboarding is a huge part of memberships.
 People decide quickly how they feel about a brand.
 It's important that you have a system in place to manage the customer experience through the first few days (or longer) after purchase.